-My primary research interests lie at the intersection of legislative studies, public policy and electoral studies.
+My primary research interests lie at the nexus of legislative studies, public policy and electoral studies.
 My current research revolves around the transformations of liberal democracies and their effect on the behavior of political actors and decision-making.
 I am currently working on two main research projects:

 The Effect of the Personalization of Politics on MPs' Behavior